Skip to main content

 After the CNA is complete:

-• Findings will inform DCYF’s Services Allocation Plan (SAP)
+• The findings will inform DCYF’s Services Allocation Plan (SAP)

-• DCYF will develop funding strategies based on community needs
+• DCYF will develop funding strategies based on the needs and priorities identified

-The CNA ensures that funding decisions reflect community needs and lived experience.
+The CNA helps DCYF make future planning and funding decisions that reflect community needs and lived experiences.